 The Mall gets busy and lively during the day with market stalls.

 When you walk around The Mall as a white person, you are the ONLY white person in sight.
 In fact, apart from a couple of guys in a pub and a girl on my bus journey in, I saw only black people in Botswana.
-That makes the travelling feel a bit more authentic.
-Kids that go travelling to places like Ibiza, Thailand and Australia aren’t really travelling at all in fact, they are just going to popular tourist places where they meet other tourists.
 Here in Botswana I was staying with locals, mingling with locals and enjoying the spirit of the locals.

 Market stands in Gaborone.
 It’s all a bit drab, boring and shy.
 But this is Gaborone, Botswana.
 That’s what it’s like.